CanaryZen/ZeroOS/README.txt

 # LoginRequired (Let's you enable/disable the login required for Advanche ZeroOS.)
 #   (NOTE: This will not reset your current login configuration, but may interfere with any bugs.)
 #
+# OfflineMode (Let's you use Advanche ZeroOS offline.)
+#   (NOTE: This will disable most modules & some commands due to Offline Mode.)
+#
+# AdministratorMode (Let's you enter Administrator Mode at startup.)
+#   (NOTE: This does not give you FWC Privileges which can access the Core of the System.)
+#
+# FWCAdministratorMode (Let's you enter FWC (Forced Workspace Manager) Administrator Mode at startup.)
+#   (NOTE: This will grant you acess to the entire System including the Core to be edited.
+Please only use this mode if you know what you're doing.)
+#
 #
 ############################################################
 #